Skip to content

 Minerals & Mining. financial docs, internal docs, personal docs.

-On April 27, 2026, the ransomware group apt73 added minerasancristobal.com to its leak site, confirming that it had exfiltrated internal files from the Bolivian mining company Minera San Cristóbal.
+On April 27, 2026, the ransomware group apt73 added minerasancristobal.com to its leak site, claiming that it had exfiltrated internal files from the Bolivian mining company Minera San Cristóbal.

 Public reporting indicates the company operates in the minerals and mining sector.
 The data taken includes financial documents, internal documents, and personal documents.
-The number of people whose information was exposed remains unknown.
+The number of people whose information may have been exposed remains unknown.
 No specific deadline for ransom payment has been publicly detailed in the initial listing, though ransomware groups typically set short windows before full publication.

 The incident follows the group’s standard pattern of stealing files before encrypting systems or threatening release.
 The primary source is the apt73 leak page hosted on an onion domain and indexed by ransomware.live.